Reinterpretation and Extension of Entropy Correction Terms for Residual Distribution and Discontinuous Galerkin Schemes: Application to Structure Preserving Discretization: Numerical Examples

 \subsection{Two-Dimensional Scalar Equations}

 Here, the focus lies on a comparison between the correction terms \eqref{eq:correction} and \eqref{eq:operator-entropy-correction-RD} using different weightings.
 In \eqref{eq:correction}, the identity matrix is used whereas \eqref{eq:operator-entropy-correction-RD} applies the mass matrix $M$.
-Here, a first comparison is given using these two approaches.
-It is clear that the difference will be quite small.
-However, to have a closer look on the behaviour two examples are demonstrated.
-Here, for the comparison a pure continuous Galerkin scheme in the RD framework \cite{abgrall2018general} will be considered.
+A first comparison is given using these two approaches.
+It is clear that the difference should be quite small.
+However, to have a closer look on the behavior, two examples are demonstrated.
+Here, for comparison a pure continuous Galerkin scheme in the RD setting \cite{abgrall2019analysis} is considered.